aspnetzero/documents/doc/Development-Guide-Core.md

 *YourProjectName*CoreModule class's PreInitialize method to change it if you like.

-**.Net Core Compability**
+**.NET Core Compability**

-Since .net core does not support smpt client, ASP.NET Zero uses [MailKit](https://github.com/jstedfast/MailKit) to send emails.
+Since .NET Core does not support smpt client, ASP.NET Zero uses [MailKit](https://github.com/jstedfast/MailKit) to send emails.

 #### BinaryObjectManager